Bug in copying large files in Windows 11 is fixed

 It’s unclear how big a file needs to be to slow the transfer, nor how many machines were affected by the outage.
 The first reports were made by corporate users, who deal with larger files daily, although home networks were also slow.

 Microsoft did not detail the cause, but it was a bug exclusive to Windows 11.
-As it took almost three months for a solution, it can be assumed that it is a problem of complex resolution.
+As it took almost three months to find a solution, it can be assumed that it is a complex resolution problem.

 No issues other than slowness have been reported, so data on affected machines should not be corrupted or lost.
 Even so, it’s a good idea to make a backup before installing the patch to ensure data integrity.

 Moment 2 should fix other bugs, such as File Explorer failures and Bluetooth keyboard pairing, in addition to bringing expected new features.
-Link to Mobile support with iOS devices should be one of the most celebrated introductions as it will benefit iPhone owners.
+The link to mobile support for iOS devices should be one of the most celebrated introductions as it will benefit iPhone owners.
 The update is also expected to add Bing with ChatGPT to the taskbar.

 Rohit is a certified Microsoft Windows expert with a passion for simplifying technology.
 With years of hands-on experience and a knack for problem-solving, He is dedicated to helping individuals and businesses make the most of their Windows systems.
 Whether it's troubleshooting, optimization, or sharing expert insights,